CH2c-xy/graphic-history-vue-clone/README.md

 ### Goals

 - [x] Vertical full page scroll
 - [ ] D3.js bubble (normal and split view), this is hard!!!!!
-But it's daoble
+But it's doable

 ### Project